agiordan101/codingame_chess/README.md

 I created my own chess engine compatible with both Standard and Chess960 rules.
 It can take a FEN in parameter and respond available and legal UCI moves.
 My bot executable can be used with CodinGame protocol through stdout.

-The idea is to implemente several algorithm and heuristic and benchmark them using python scripts and Stockfish.
+The idea is to implement several algorithm and heuristic and benchmark them using python scripts and Stockfish.
+The actual best stable bot is BMmPv (board_minmaxiterdeep[50]_piecevalues).
+With ELO rating of ????

 External libraries are used to test & debug my own chess engine (times, valids moves from a position)

 ## Versionning